 YOU MAY NOT: (PLEASE)

 - Distribute (email, file drop, download link, etc.) this printable art.

 - Make a profit from the use of these files without a commercial license.

 If you wish to use these images commercially, even for non-profit, on your blog etc., contact me FIRST.
 Even “free” for personal use, Carrie Stephens Art retains all rights to the usage.

-Once you download the PDF, you will find it within the chosen folder (downloads) on your hard drive, open it up and send it to your printer.
+Once you click to download to your hard drive, you will find the PDF it within the chosen folder (downloads) on your hard drive, open it up and send it to your printer.

 Now that you have your PDF sent to the print screen

 Make sure you have selected the right print settings for the paper you have chosen and the quality you would like.